-We’re not surprised to find that US drivers are involved in more than 16 million car accidents every year.
-While car insurance can’t stop you or other drivers from living dangerously on the road, it can help protect your finances if you find yourself in a fender-bender — or worse.
+US drivers are involved in more than 16 million car accidents every year.
+In 2017, 3,166 people were killed in car crashes involving distracted driving.
+While car insurance can’t stop dangerous driving, it can help protect your finances if you’re in a fender bender — or worse.

 No matter how focused your driving, compare car insurance policies and perks to find the best coverage you’re eligible for.
 After all, it’s better to be safe than sorry.

 Finder survey results show that 56% of Americans struggle to buy common household items.
 Read more…

 Americans are more likely to cheat on their partner than on their taxes.
 Read more…